Additional Magnetic Resonance Imaging Program Requirements

 - A letter of intent to apply to the MRI program, two professional letters of reference.
 One should be from a former Program Director, Clinical Coordinator or college educator and one from a current or former employment supervisor.

 The Joint Commission (JCAHO) requires verification of the competency of all individuals who have direct contact with patients or employees; this includes students doing clinical rotations in the facility.
 Competency extends beyond technical skills to an individual’s criminal history.
 Successful completion of a criminal background check is required after admission to the MRI program.

-Lone Star College System Policy is consistent with Texas law as to requirements and admission of any resident or non-resident student.
+Lone Star College Policy is consistent with Texas law as to requirements and admission of any resident or non-resident student.
 For admission and tuition purposes, residency is defined within Texas Education Code §54.052.

-In addition, LSCS will notify students prior to, but not as a condition or requirement of admission, that health care facilities will require students to have a Social Security number or a Visa as a condition of being assigned to a clinical facility.
-Students who are unable to complete the LSCS health program clinical skills requirement will not be able to complete the program due to a lack of clinical placement.
+In addition, LSC will notify students prior to, but not as a condition or requirement of admission, that health care facilities will require students to have a Social Security number or a Visa as a condition of being assigned to a clinical facility.
+Students who are unable to complete the LSC health program clinical skills requirement will not be able to complete the program due to a lack of clinical placement.

-Additionally, LSCS will notify students that a Social Security number or a Visa may be required for a background check, and may also be required for taking the licensing examination upon completion of program requirements.
+Additionally, LSC will notify students that a Social Security number or a Visa may be required for a background check, and may also be required for taking the licensing examination upon completion of program requirements.